What are 7 key Aricept side effects to watch out for?

 6. Low appetite

-It’s possible to feel less hungry while taking Aricept.
-Over time, this can lead to weight loss.
-Aricept can cause weight loss in about 5% of people who take it.
+Aricept may reduce appetite, leading to weight loss in about 5% of patients.
 This side effect might be related to your dose.
 If you have a low appetite or notice yourself losing weight, speak to your healthcare provider.
 They might be able to adjust your dose of Aricept.

 7. Gastrointestinal bleeding

-Aricept can cause your stomach to produce more stomach acid.
-This could put you at a higher risk for gastrointestinal ulcers and bleeding.
+Aricept increases stomach acid production, which can lead to stomach ulcers and bleeding.
 In studies, people taking 5 mg to 10 mg of Aricept were not more likely to get a stomach ulcer or experience gastrointestinal bleeding compared to those taking a placebo.
 However, more people taking a high dose of Aricept (23 mg) had stomach ulcers and gastrointestinal bleeding compared to those taking a lower dose.

 You may be at a higher risk for stomach problems if you also take certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs).
 Share a list of your current medications with your healthcare provider so they can check for interactions with Aricept.
 Also tell your healthcare provider about your full medical history, especially if you have a history of ulcers or stomach bleeding.